 Last Updated: Nov 2, 2017

 Length: 3 pages

-This bill was introduced on November 2, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 2, 2017, in a previous session of Congress, but it did not receive a vote.

 Nov 2, 2017